Best wine tours in Piedmont

 Enjoy a premium wine tasting comparing different types of Barolo with this private half-day tour from Alba, Piedmont.The tour starts in Alba with a drive on the most panoramic wine routes of...
 See More

 Join this trekking and wine tour in Barbaresco near Alba, on the Langhe hills.
 Explore the wine region with a tour guide that leads the way and provide an in-depth presentation of the Piedmo...
 See More

 For an authentic truffle hunting experience deep in the Piedmont countryside join this fun, half-day, small group tour.
 Depart from central Turin and drive to the Langhe and Roero hills wher...
 See More

-Explore the region of Piedmont, on this small group, full day wine tasting tour from Milan.
-Meet the producers and taste the amazing wines produced in the Langhe wine region - the land of th...
+Explore the region of Piedmont on this full day wine tasting tour from Milan.
+Meet the producers and taste the amazing wines produced in the Langhe wine region - the land of the great Barolo...
 See More

 Why Visit Piedmont?

 Legendary Piedmont, home to some of Italy's most famous wines, is a place where past and present collide in fine style.
 Creation and innovation coexist in extraordinary natural beauty, with an absorbing culture and a vast array of sights and activities to be enjoyed alongside the incredible viticultural heritage and gastronomic traditions of Italy's second-largest region.